 - SharePoint is one collaboration product in Office 365 that can leverage your business by being able to share documents in a central repository.

-- How often are you working in a small workgroup with lots of files, pictures, communication, and you want to just work together with your group?
+- How often are you working in a small workgroup with lots of files, pictures and communication, and you want to just work together with your group?
 Microsoft Teams, a workgroup collaboration tool we’re really excited about, can do that.

 - Additional options include video conferencing in Skype for Business, storage in OneDrive and Telephony services where you can get a phone number without buying a full phone system.